ironhack-labs/unit-testing-guided-example/README.md

 ![Image of actions tab](https://user-images.githubusercontent.com/7128083/114199203-ff509480-994b-11eb-9b40-1b65b0a2a45a.png)

-What we have implemented into this project is a so-called "Continuous Integration/Continuous Delivery" (CI/CD) system.
+What we have implemented into this project is a so-called "_Continuous Integration/Continuous Delivery_" (CI/CD) system.

 Note that you might not always be able to complete every iteration on every lab, or to pass every single test.
 This shouldn't demotivate you.
 Automated tests are an important tool to gather feedback but are not the one true measure of the quality of your work or your worth as a developer.